ksalisbury-gh/GrFShh/README.md

 * Add `?isFlash=false` to the URL.

 In some cases, the audio won't load.
 You may need to refresh the page a couple times to get the audio to work.

+### Licenses

+This project is licensed under GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

+### Acknowledgements

+* Credit to Geoffrey Neil and mollifiers for making the original .swf file
+* Credit to James L. Brooks, Richard Sakai, Sony Pictures and 20th Century Studios for Gracie Films
+* Credit to Jeffrey Townsend for the Gracie Films logo music
+* Credit to whoever owns all the sounds used
+* Special thanks to Newgrounds for their Swivel software, which was used to help make the HTML5 version.
+* Special thanks to SoThink for their SWF Decompiler, which was also used to help make the HTML5 version.
+* Special thanks to Handbrake, which was used to compress the video file of the HTML5 version to make the filesize smaller, therefore decreasing loading time.

+### Disclaimer

+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use.

+I do not own the rights to any copyrighted material used in this project.
+This project is STRICTLY for historical purposes only, to show how the Gracie Films website used to be like back then, and therefore protects it under fair use.
+If anyone over at Gracie Films wants me to take it down, I will be happy to do so.